Soares/myelin/README.md

     - a link will be made between the attribute and the handler.
 The selector will be omitted.
   * string
-    - a string specification is treated as a selector.
-A link will be made between the attribute and the selector with the handler omitted.
+    - treated as a selector.
+A link will be made with the handler omitted.
   * object
     - an object can be passed with 'handler', 'selector', and optionally 'event' properties, which will all be used to make the link.

-##### Convenient Events
+#### Convenient Events

 A selector string can be given in the form "event selector" (a jQuery event separated from the selector by whitespace).
 In this case, the event will be